ninbura/windows/readme.md

         - adjust system fan curves as desired
 3. ### Install Windows
     - Under construction
+    - It's best to put your key in up-front if you have it, for enterprise it'll figure that out during the later setup when you say "for work".
+    - When choosing the disk you want to install Windows on, make sure you're deleted all the partitions on it so it shows as one entry.
 4. ### Verify that Windows is Activated
     - open settings & navigate to `system > activation`
     - If it says activation failed don't panic, see [troubleshooting failed windows activation](#troubleshooting-failed-windows-activation).